Towards a Theoretical Understanding of Two Tower Recommendation Models: Experiments

 \subsection{Results on a Real-World Dataset}

 We employ an open source dataset of Yelp\footnote{https://www.yelp.com/dataset}, which comprises four varied linked components such as user, review, business, and check-in.
 The user segment entails personal information for approximately 5.2M Yelp community users, encompassing their number of reviews, count of fans, elite experience status, and personal social network information.
 Furthermore, behavioral aspects of users, such as the average rating given to reviews and voting data received from other users such as `useful', `funny', and `cool', are also included.
 The business segment offers information about the location, latitude-longitude coordinates, review counts, and categories for nearly 174k businesses.
 Within the review segment, each review encompasses information about the user, the associated business, the textual comment, and the corresponding star rating for that business.
 Finally, the `check-in' segment provides the counts of check-ins recorded at each business.
 By leveraging the user, business, and review segments, we generate profiles for users and businesses, which will subsequently serve as covariates in the T$^2$Rec model analysis.
 For data preprocessing, we rely on cities that contain a minimum of 20 businesses, given businesses that have accumulated at least 100 reviews.
 This selection criteria yields a set of 15,090 businesses in the item set.
 For each business, we employ one-hot encoding to numerically represent their `location' and `category', utilizing these variables as part of the item covariates.
 In terms of users, we gather information on their elite experience, which is binary in nature and indicates whether they have ever held elite user status within the Yelp community.
 Additionally, we consider the overall feedback they have received, including ratings such as `useful', `cool', and `funny'.
-Moreover, we build covariates for both users and businesses based on the textual reviews they have generated.
-Concretely, we undertake a systematic approach to gather all textual reviews and subsequently utilize the term frequency-inverse document frequency (TF-IDF) technique to derive the 300 most salient 1-gram, 2-gram, and 3-gram representations.
-This process allows for the conversion of each review into an integer covariate vector of length 300, employing the bag-of-words technique.
-Subsequently, for a given user or business entity, we calculate the average of the bag-of-words representations derived from its reviews.
-These averaged representations are then concatenated with the previously constructed covariates obtained in the initial stage.
-Furthermore, an intriguing phenomenon is observed in users' comments regarding various aspects of restaurants.
-Users tend to express their opinions using words that carry polarity, as exemplified in statements such as `Oh yeah!
-Not only that the service was good, the food is good the serving is good and the service is amazing', and `Jamie our waitress is so sweet and attentive'.
-In this first example, the user employs the terms `good' and `amazing' to describe the quality of both the `food' and `service' provided by the restaurant.
-Similarly, in the second example, the user employs the terms `sweet' and `attentive' to characterize the behavior of the `waitress'.
-From an intuitive standpoint, comments pertaining to specific aspects of restaurants provide insight into their distinctive features.
-Furthermore, aspects that frequently emerge within a user's reviews serve as indicators of their primary concerns during the consumption process.
-Table~\ref{tab:stats} signifies that users consistently offer feedback on various aspects such as `food', `service', `place', and `staff' within their reviews, aligning with our initial expectations.
-Specifically, it is intriguing to observe that the aspect of `price' exhibits a notably lower average polarity score compared to other aspects.
-In fact, its average score stands at a mere 0.28, distinctly lower than other evaluated dimensions.
-This discrepancy suggests that reviews incorporating references to `price' are more prone to lower overall ratings.
-Lastly, based on the observed data, we proceed by selecting the 200 most prevalent aspects derived from reviews, utilizing their associated average polarity scores.
-We construct vectors of length 200, where each element represents the average polarity score associated with a specific aspect within a user's or business's reviews.
+A comprehensive results on real datasets are reported in Section~\ref{realdata} including Table~\ref{tab:experimental-results2}.